Each of the following constraints relate to council policy and every application is considered in light of these constraints and policy.

 This is separate from restricting development rights through planning permission conditions.

-- Article 4 directions exist within our boundaries, go to our development in conservation areas page for more information.
+- Article 4 directions exist within our boundaries – find out more about development in conservation areas.

 Article 3 restrictions on permitted development rights